supervisely-ecosystem/unpack-anyshape/README.md

 - AnyShape (will be explained below)
 - ...

-Example: objects of class **Bitmap** can be labeled with the following instruments: brush + eraser, pen, polygon, SmartTool.
+Example: objects of class `Bitmap` can be labeled with the following instruments: brush + eraser, pen, polygon, SmartTool.
 Whatever instrument is used, these objects always are saved as masks (raster).

 ### What is AnyShape class?

 Let's concider the following case: semantic segmentation of cars.
 You would like to label cars faster with SmartTool (NN that integrated to labeling interface and produces masks).
 If SmartTool produces inaccurate predictions you will label objects manually with Polygonal tool.
-So, you want to label objects of class **car** with absolutely different instruments: Polygonal tool (vector) and SmartTool (raster).
+So, you want to label objects of class `car` with absolutely different instruments: Polygonal tool (vector) and SmartTool (raster).
 How to do it?

-**First option**: Create two separate classes: **car_bitmap** with shape **Bitmap** and **car_polygon** with shape **Polygon**.
-Thus SmartTool objects will be of class **car_bitmap** and polygonal objects will be of class **car_polygon**.
+**First option**: Create two separate classes: `car_bitmap` with shape `Bitmap` and `car_polygon` with shape `Polygon`.
+Thus SmartTool objects will be of class `car_bitmap` and polygonal objects will be of class `car_polygon`.
 The main drawback: this approach doubles up the number of classes and later (before NN training) you have to merge class pairs to a single one anyway.
 And what if you have tens or even hundreds of classes?

-**Second option**: Create class **car** with shape **AnyShape**.
+**Second option**: Create class `car` with shape `AnyShape`.
 It means that you can use all annotation instruments to label objects.
 The main drawback: your labeling team have to understand annotation requirements well.
-For example, if labelers are not restricted to specific instrument, you expect polygons but they label objects with rectangles. `¯\_(ツ)_/¯`
+For example, if labelers are not restricted to specific instrument, you expect polygons but they can label objects with rectangles. `¯\_(ツ)_/¯`

 ## How To Run